Daniel Sanchez (Peruvian footballer)

 Daniel Alonso Sánchez Albújar (born 2 May 1990 in Lima) is a Peruvian footballer who plays for Comerciantes Unidos.

 Club career

-In 2007 Sanchez, were called along with 8 other U-20 players to the first team of Sporting Cristal.
-After his participation in the U17 WC, Sanchez started gaining caps in the first team of Sporting Cristal.
-Sanchez made his debut right after the WC ended for Peru and he became in 2008 a regular member of the starting line-up of the team.
-Sanchez, who wears the 23 jersey, has a brilliant future, and has contributed a lot to his team.
-"Dani" is still young, but has scored many excellent goals in the 2008 season.
-One of the best ones so far, is the one he scored against Universitario de Deportes when Sporting Cristal beat 2-1 la U in Monumental Stadium.
-Sanchez will continue in Sporting Cristal, but it seems like he will soon emigrate to Europe.
+In 2007 Sanchez, was called along with 8 other U-20 players to the first team of Sporting Cristal.
+After his participation in the U17 WC, Sanchez started gaining caps in Sporting Cristal's first team.
+Sanchez made his debut right after the WC ended for Peru, and in 2008, he became a member of the starting line-up of the team.
+Sanchez wears the 23 jersey and has contributed to his team.
+He scored many goals in the 2008 season.

 On June 9, 2011 it was announced that Daniel transferred to Peruvian team C.D.
 Universidad César Vallejo.

 International career

-He was also part of the Peru U-17 team that reached the quarterfinal stage at the 2007 FIFA U-17 World Cup played in South Korea.
-Now Sanchez is a player that could end up later in Europe and it's about to represent Peru in the next U20 South American Championship.
+He was part of the Peru U-17 team that reached the quarterfinal stage at the 2007 FIFA U-17 World Cup played in South Korea.
+Sanchez is set to play for Peru in the next U20 South American Championship.